Disk diffusion test: Inoculation and incubation

 Using aseptic technique, broth culture of a specific organism is collected with a sterile swab.
 In the case of Gram negative bacteria, excess liquid is removed from the swab by gently pressing or rotating it against the inside of the tube.
 The swab is then streaked across a Mueller–Hinton agar plate to form a bacterial lawn.
 To obtain uniform growth, the agar plate is streaked with the swab in one direction, rotated 120° and streaked again, rotated another 120° and streaked again.
 Using an antibiotic disk dispenser, disks containing specific antibiotics are then applied to the plate.
 This must be done within 15 minutes of inoculation.
 Flame-sterilized forceps are used to gently press each disk onto the agar and ensure it is attached.
 Plates are then incubated overnight, usually at a temperature of 35 °C. Plates must be incubated within 15 minutes of applying antibiotic disks.

+Test media modifications

+Certain bacteria require addition of 5% solution of mechanically defibrinated horse blood and β-NAD (MH-F agar).
+The following table shows media requirements of commonly tested microorganisms:

+Quality control

+To ensure veracity of test results, quality control methods must be used.
+In order to monitor the performance of the test, special bacterial strains are used as positive or negative control.
+When efficacy of β-lactamase is tested, special strains that exhibit β-lactam resistance are used.
+Additionally, specific media are used to test certain antibiotics.
+For example, when testing co-trimoxazole susceptibility, media with excess thymine and thymidine are recommended.
+The following table lists commonly used quality control strains in the disk diffusion method: